lynsei/dockistry/README.md

 - [pTero devops](https://github.com/forktheweb/dockistry/blob/master/docks-ptero.md) - an example stack, but pTero is also a Go-lang shell program that does all our automation for AWS, GC, etc.
 - [about](https://github.com/forktheweb/dockistry/blob/master/docks-ptero.md) - a little info about the developers

-# Reactive apps
+# reactive specs
-- all our stacks are docker-composed, rancher managed, single-step deployed (i.e.- aws ec2-create-instance blah)
+- docker-composed, rancher managed, single-step deployed (i.e.- aws ec2-create-instance blah)
 - we support flocker and gluster for volume mounting docker containers, which is dope cause then you can shard your citus & nginx instances and horizontally scale the shit out of them
-- we have several stack examples in beta including:
+- there are many stack repos we house, but here are some examples:
-    * SSL Citus [Postgre] with Go Json Api paired with React App
+    * SSL Citus [Postgre] with Go Json Api paired with React App (clustered and rancher manged)
-    * SSL Rancher on Ubuntu/ROS set up with NginxProxy/LetsEncrypt
+    * SSL Rancher on Ubuntu/ROS set up with NginxProxy/LetsEncrypt (built to manage other hosts)
-    * Wordpress with Zero PHP (i.e.- Calypso backend, Aurelia Front-end, Composer)
+    * Wordpress with Zero PHP (i.e.- Calypso backend, Aurelia Front-end, Composer for deps, in a docker container group)
- - near-zero setup (it requires a TLD)
+ - near-zero setup for most repos (some will require a top-level domain to be registered or added manually)
- - unit-tested
+ - unit-tested (not all repos require unit testing, such as performance-tuned prod envs)

 ### Dockistry CLI